 If you’re looking for a fun and easy Mardi Gras craft for kids to make, these paper plate Mardi Gras Masks are perfect for toddlers, preschoolers and elementary aged kids.

-Mardi Gras is Tuesday, and I have the most fabulous Mardi Gras craft to share it with you!
-The hooligans made Mardi Gras masks out of paper plates, and they look fantastic!
-They’re fun to make, and easy enough for preschoolers but older kids will love them too.
+Mardi Gras is coming up, and I have the most fabulous Mardi Gras craft for your kids to make!
+The kids in my daycare made Mardi Gras masks out of paper plates the other day, and they look fantastic!
+This craft is a whole lot of fun, and great for preschoolers right through to tweens.

 The hooligans rounded up all of the supplies, and got to work.

 Just seeing the gorgeous paint colours in our paint pallets, and all of the decorative supplies on the table got me excited.
 I had a feeling these masks were going to be fantastic.

 - acrylic craft paint (shades of green, purple and gold)